• Home

 • Alumni and Professors: Never underestimate the power of a warm introduction.

-• Tip: Professors often have industry connections, and alumni who are working where you want to intern can offer application tips or even referrals.
+• Tip: Professors often have industry connections, and alumni working where you want to intern can offer application tips or referrals.

 Utilizing School Resources

-• Career Services: Your law school likely has a career services center specifically designed to help you find internships and jobs.
+• Career Services: Your law school likely has a career services centre to help you find internships and jobs.

 • Tip: Schedule regular check-ins and take any resume-building or interview workshops they offer.